-Solus comes in multiple Editions for different Desktop Environments.
-The purpose of this section is to introduce you to those desktops, walk you through common configuration tasks, and provides useful tips and tricks.
+Solus comes in multiple editions for different desktop environments.
+The purpose of this section is to introduce you to those desktops, walk you through common configuration tasks, and provide useful tips and tricks.

 For the most part, Solus will work with the majority of hardware out-of-the-box.
 But there are always exceptions.
 The docs in this section are focused on those exceptions and how to get the most out of your hardware.

 We believe that Solus is for everyone.
 Each installation comes with a sane set of default applications for the majority of people, but everyone uses Solus for their own reasons.
 This section is intended to help you install other software to better suit your needs.

 Solus is not a commercial project.
 It is built and maintained by volunteers who use Solus every day and have a passion for making it better.
 Whatever your skill-level or knowledge about Linux and Solus, this section will show you how to contribute to Solus.

 The Help Center is not intended to be as comprehensive as something like the Arch Wiki.
 If you find yourself needing help with something not covered here, there are a variety of places you might get support from us or fellow users.